![]() |

 Section 1620.825 Communications Related to Procurement

-a) Any written or oral communication received by a State employee that imparts or requests material information or makes a material argument regarding potential action concerning a procurement matter, including but not limited to an application, a contract or a project, shall report the communication to the Procurement Policy Board.
+a) Unless otherwise specified in this Section, any written or oral communication received by a State employee who, by the nature of his or her duties, has the authority to participate personally or substantially in the decision to award a State contract and that imparts or requests material information or makes a material argument regarding potential action concerning an active procurement matter, including but not limited to, an application, a contract or a project, shall be reported to the Procurement Policy Board, and, with respect to the Illinois Power Agency, by the initiator of the communication, and may be reported also by the recipient.
 [30 ILCS 500/50-39(a)]

-b) A communication must be reported if it is material, regarding a potential action, relating to a procurement matter and not otherwise excluded from reporting.
+b) A communication must be reported if it is material, regarding a potential action, relating to an active procurement matter, and not otherwise excluded from reporting.

 1) Materiality